Lexington High School XC/Track & Field Guiding Principles

 - To place commitment, sportsmanship and respect as the cornerstones of our program.

-- The team's main focus is the MIAA All-State Championship.
+- The team's main focus is to be ready to compete at the MIAA's highest team championship level.
 Our training will be based on that timing.
 Our goal will be to get our student-athletes in peak shape, and both mentally and physically ready for this meet.

 - To beat as many teams as possible throughout the season while not sacrificing the above principle.